jason-white/portfolio/content/case-studies/recruiting-solutions.md

 I developed several wireframe variations to explore the most effective way to display information.
 Collaborating closely with the VP and a senior recruiter, we ensured the content was organized in the most intuitive and user-friendly manner before moving forward.

+#### Keeping it simple

+I maintained the main layout for internal pages, keeping information on the left and controls on the right for consistency.
+My goal was to ensure that all necessary controls were clearly visible upon page load, as simplicity is key when designing internal tools for a large corporation.

 {{< figure src="/images/recruiting-solutions-wf.webp" alt="Screenshot of wireframes for a web application" width="831" height="554" >}}

 ### Finding the right CMS